Raccoon Mountain Pumped-Storage Plant

 Raccoon Mountain Pumped-Storage Plant is a pumped-storage hydroelectric underground power station in Marion County, just west of Chattanooga in the U.S. state of Tennessee.
 Owned and operated by the Tennessee Valley Authority (TVA), the plant can generate a maximum of 1,652 megawatts of electricity.
 The reservoir at the top of the mountain covers 528 acre, with a dam that is 230 ft high and 5800 ft long, the largest rock-fill dam ever built by TVA.
+With a hydraulic head of roughly 1000 feet high, the dam can apply a maximum force of approximately 450 pounds per square inch of water pressure to the Turbine.
 The plant serves as an important element for peak power generation and grid balancing in the TVA system.

 Construction was started in 1970 and was completed in 1978.
 The plant was idled in March 2012 due to cracks in the generators' rotors.
 The plant came entirely back on line in April 2014.